G8TIC/radar/MESSAGE_FORMAT.md

 Where:

-key:	  is the 64-bit station ID or "sharing key"
+key:	  is the 64-bit API key or "sharing key", i.e. receiving station identifier

-ys:	  is the message time-stamp in uS
+ts:	  is a 64-bit unsigned message time-stamp in uS

-seq:	  is a 32-bit message sequence number - starts at 1 and rolls through zero
+seq:	  is a 32-bit unsigned message sequence number (starts at 1 and rolls through zero)

 opcode:	  is the messgae operation code (message type)